On iterative methods based on Sherman-Morrison-Woodbury splitting: Applications

 In a similar manner we study a more demanding situation.
 We consider the finite element space of smooth cubic splines

 and we compute the corresponding mass matrix for the computation of the $L^2$-projection

 The particular mass matrix is hepta-diagonal

 and is not a diagonally dominant matrix.
-Again, for simplicity we take $h=1$ for all values of $n$, and we choose the right hand side appropriately so as the exact solution is again the unit vector.
+Again, for simplicity we take $h=1$ for all values of $n$, and we choose the right hand side appropriately so as the exact solution is again the vector $\bx=(1,1,\dots,1)^T$.
 For the new method we consider the circulant matrix $\bM$ which is defined as and $\bN=\bM-\bA$.
 The results of the solution of this linear system using the new SMW splittings are summarized in Table \ref{tab:comp2}.
 In this case, the Jacobi method did not converge at all.
 Luckily, the Gauss-Seidel method converged to the exact solution.
-In this experiment the new iteration had pretty much the same performance as the GMRES, although the GMRES converged in only 47 iterations at most.
+In this experiment the new iteration had pretty much the same performance as our GMRES implementation.

 As we mentioned before, the new methodology can be applied to more general matrices that are not necessarily symmetric or diagonally dominant.
 To demonstrate this we consider the matrix